-"Take a trip to the county fair with a bowl of old-fashioned Kettle Corn.
+Kettle corn is an old-fashioned, county fair treat.
 Your family will never want plain popcorn again!
-If you use white sugar, it will taste like popcorn balls and if you use brown sugar, it will taste like caramel corn."
+If you use white sugar, it will taste like popcorn balls; if you use brown sugar, it will taste like caramel corn.

 Cheap, quick, and easy!
 I put oil and three kernels in the pot, when all three kernels pop I add the sugar and stir it around well, then I add the rest of the popcorn kernels and put the lid on.
 Then I alternate shaking the pot for three seconds with letting it sit on the burner for three seconds until I hear the popping begin to slow down, then I take off the lid and sprinkle some salt in, replace the lid, give it another shake and pour it out into a bowl.
 Haven't had a batch burn yet with the "3-second shake and sit" technique. ;-)